matrix-org/matrix.org/jekyll/_posts/projects/2018-09-03-clients-matrix.md

 # Matrix Clients Matrix

-To use connect to the Matrix federation, you will use a client.
+To connect to the Matrix federation, you will use a client.
 These are some of the most popular Matrix clients available today, and more are available at  [try-matrix-now](try-matrix-now).
 To get started using Matrix, pick a client and join [#matrix:matrix.org](https://matrix.to/#/#matrix:matrix.org)

 ## Platform Availability